haradatm/nlp/entity/README.md

 <img src="results/image.png" />

 Train to minimizes the loss of the three models at the same time.
 (L = L_left + L_center + K_right)

+``OUT'' indicated in red is the distributed representation of each word and entity.